lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~
 {: #KEM title='Message flow establishing a shared symmetric key for MAC-based protection' artwork-align="left"}

-Note: The PKI entity has a kemCertC certificate and the PKI management entity has a kemCertS certificate.

-1. The PKI entity formats a genm message of type id-it-KemCiphertext and the
-  value is absent.
-The message has no protection and the extraCerts field
+1. The PKI entity in {{KEM}}, which is the client, formats a genm message of type id-it-KemCiphertext without a value in its body.
+The message has no protection, and the extraCerts field contains the KEM certificate of the client.
-  contains the client (which is the PKI entity in {{KEM}}) KEM-certificate kemCertC.

-1. The PKI management entity validates the client certificate kemCertC.
+1. The server validates the client KEM certificate.

    It generates a shared secret ss1 and the associated ciphertext ct1 using
    the KEM Encapsulate function with the client's public key pkC: